 In addition, over the past several years NC State has adopted practices and implemented programs to enhance security on campus.
 Significant growth over the last decade in both the population and the campus physical environment has resulted in the need to more efficiently manage security resources to establish a coordinated, effective security program.
 It is important to develop a sustainable and scalable financial model to support the investment in security personnel, technologies, and infrastructure to meet evolving campus security needs.

 The Security Master Plan

-This Security Master Plan will enable the university to develop a comprehensive strategy to enhance security on campus.
-The Plan provides:
+This Security Master Plan enables the university to develop a comprehensive strategy to enhance security on campus.

-The Security Master Plan identifies five key goals that can enhance security at NC State:
+The Security Master Plan identifies five key goals targeted to enhance security at NC State:

-- Goal #2: Enhance security awareness through community engagement and education
+- #2: Enhance security awareness through community engagement and education.

-- Goal #3: Integrate security into planning, design, construction, and facilities operations
+- #3: Integrate security into planning, design, construction, and facilities operations.

-- Goal #4: Implement measures to protect higher-risk areas and building perimeters
+- #4: Implement measures to protect higher-risk areas and building perimeters.

-- Goal #5: Enhance security of campus perimeter and outdoor spaces
+- #5: Enhance the security of campus perimeter and outdoor spaces.